Gul-o-Gulzar

 It was broadcast by MBC Bollywood in Arab countries under the title جل و جلزار.
-This series is available on Indian OTT Platform MX Player.
+The series is available on Indian OTT Platform MX Player.

-Plot
+Synopsis

-Gulzar is a studious and innocent girl in college who wants to pass her exams, and make her brother proud as well as her whole family.
-Gul on the other hand is a cunning backstabbing girl who wants money; and unfortunately will do anything it takes to achieve her greedy goals.
+Gulzar is a studious and innocent college student who wants to pass her exams, and make her brother and her whole family proud.
+Gul on the other hand is a cunning, backstabbing girl who wants money; and would stop at nothing to achieve her greedy goals.